NethermindEth/starknet.go/rpcv02/README.md

 ## RPC implementation

-Caigo RPC implementation provides the RPC API to perform operations with StarkNet.
+starknet.go RPC implementation provides the RPC API to perform operations with StarkNet.
 It is currently being tested and maintained up-to-date with Pathfinder and relies on [go-ethereum](github.com/ethereum/go-ethereum/rpc) to provide the JSON RPC 2.0 client implementation.

-If you need Caigo to support another API, open an issue on the project.
+If you need starknet.go to support another API, open an issue on the project.

 ### Testing the RPC API